Mark Hollis (album): Recording

 The album was recorded as part of a two-album contract with Polydor, along with Talk Talk's 1991 Laughing Stock.
 At one point, the record was to be titled Mountains of the Moon and released under the Talk Talk name, but eventually it was decided it should be a self-titled solo project (early promotional CD-Rs and cassettes of the album contain the original details, with the CD-R retaining the attribution to Talk Talk).
-Recording and mixing the album was a slow and methodical process: the multitracks for each song were recorded on analog tape with a pair of Neumann M49 microphones, then digitally composited and overdubbed with a ProDigi X-850 tape recorder before being mixed back onto analog tape.
-Engineer Phill Brown, who also recorded Laughing Stock, stated that, compared to the final Talk Talk album, which he considered "one of [his] best projects" but "dark and claustrophobic", he found the solo release "the opposite…- open, restful and at times fantastically beautiful".
+Recording and mixing the album was a slow and methodical process: the multitracks for each song were recorded on analog tape with a pair of Neumann M 49 microphones, then digitally composited and overdubbed with a ProDigi X-850 tape recorder before being mixed back onto analog tape.
+At Hollis's insistence, the faders were all kept at the same level, and the level of each instrument was determined by its proximity to the microphone.
+Warne Livesey was producing the sessions, but he was allegedly dismissed after he moved one of the faders.

+Engineer Phill Brown, who also recorded Laughing Stock, stated that, compared to the final Talk Talk album, which he considered "one of [Phill Brown's] best projects" but "dark and claustrophobic", he found the solo release "the opposite…- open, restful and at times fantastically beautiful".

 On 11 October 2011, Ba Da Bing Records released Mark Hollis on vinyl, marking the first time the album was issued on vinyl in the US.
 A reissue of the album was released on 18 October 2019 through UMC/Polydor.

 Background and content

 "A Life (1895 - [sic] 1915)", which has been called "the album's epic centrepiece" refers to Roland Leighton (1895–1915), a British soldier and poet who was the fiancé of Vera Brittain at the time of his death in World War I. Hollis has stated about the song, "That was someone born before the turn of the century…and dying within one year of the First World War at a young age.
 It was based on Vera Brittain's boyfriend.
 It's the expectation that must have been in existence at the turn of the century, the patriotism that must've existed at the start of the war and the disillusionment that must've come immediately afterwards.
 It's the very severe mood swings that fascinated me."
 The song correspondingly contains a variety of styles, tempi, and instrumentations.

+During the mid-1990s, an A&R man introduced Dominic Miller to Mark Hollis.
+The two began a series of jam sessions at Hollis's home studio, with Hollis playing 12-string guitar and Miller playing a guitar with nylon strings.
+During this period they wrote the song "Westward Bound" together.